alanemarie/codingChallenges/README.md

 # Daily Coding Problem -- Solutions

 ## Description:
-This repository contains solutions to the daily coding challenges I received by email from [https://www.dailycodingproblem.com/](Daily Coding Problem).
+This repository contains solutions to the daily coding challenges I received by email from [Daily Coding Problem](https://www.dailycodingproblem.com/).
 Solutions are in Python.